 Understanding the duty-free thresholds can save you (and your customers) significant money.

-All shipments - even if valued under $800 USD - are subject to duty.
-Not that there are several duty types to consider:
+All shipments from Canada are subject to USA import duty.
+There are several duty types to consider:

 If your goods are made in Canada or Mexico, they qualify for duty-free import under the USMCA agreement.
 You must provide a valid Certification of Origin.